tsekityam/qooza_to_wordpress/README.md

 `comment_count` is the number of comments post by the visitors of the blog. `reply_count` is the number of the comments that the author replied to comments.
 The total number of comments in the backup file should be `comment_count` + `reply_count`.

+However, there are two reasons that can lead to the final comment count in the output file doesn't match the sum of two numbers.

-However, I found that the number of comments in my backup file doesn't match the sum of the numbers.
-There are missing comments in the backup file.
-The program will give you a warning if it happens
+First, these two numbers may be incorrect.
+I found that the number of replies in my backup file doesn't match the numbers of replies that it claimed.
+I have checked the numbers in Qooza, and that number does not match the one claimed in the file.
+It is very likely that the file contains a wrong number.

-### Duplicated comments
-There are two duplicated comments in my backup file.
-WordPress may deduplicated it during import.
+Second, the backup file may contains duplicated comments.
+If there are two replies on a single comment, this comment will be duplicated in the backup file.
+These duplicated comment will be deduplicated during the process.

+Because of these two reason, the final comment count may be different from that of backup file.
+If it happens, a warning will be printed.